 Popping in for a fun, easy cauliflower recipe today.
 If you love veggies, you’re going to love this crispy roasted cauliflower.

 It is the perfect appetizer or side dish for any entrée.

 I first made these a few weeks ago.
 One of my Hello Fresh sides was a panko-crusted roasted cauliflower.
-As soon as I tasted them, I knew I could spice up the recipe a little bit to take after my Garlic Turmeric Parsnip Fries.
+As soon as I tasted them, I knew I could spice up the recipe a little bit to take after my Garlic Parsnip Fries.

 Since I bought turmeric in bulk, I’m still looking for different ways to include it in my meals and snacks.
 It has so many health properties!

 I’ll usually sprinkle some into my Vega One shakes and smoothies, or add some when I’m sautéing veggies.

 This sheetpan cauliflower recipe is another great way to include turmeric!